Iiji/anlp/wordle/wordle-meta-v1.md

 ```
 # user input
 This is the result of your last guess: [image].
-Please make your 2nd guess.
+Please response and make your 2nd guess.

 # response
 My last guess is: arise, whose letters are A, R, I, S, E.